nandercarmo-plank/onboarding-challenge-frontend/README.md

 The project includes several scripts that you can use during development:

+- `build`: Build the project to production using Vite.

 - `dev`: Starts the development server using Vite.

 - `tests`: Runs tests using Jest.